 Jobs currently available (monster.com): 23,500+

 That concludes our list of the top programming languages to learn when starting your software developer journey.
 At Microverse, we help you develop a full understanding of these languages, through learning online with peers and completing multiple projects using them.
 Almost all our students tried learning these languages on their own before joining Microverse.
-If you decide learning on your own is not for you, we’d be happy to have you join our community of hundreds of students and graduate that have up to 10x’d their previous salary.
+If you decide learning on your own is not for you, we’d be happy to have you join our community of hundreds of students and alumni that have made 2-10x their previous salaries.

 And, if you have a specific field in mind or already have some programming knowledge, then our post on Niche Programming Languages is for you.